Sīrah: Reliability

 Gold dinar minted by the Umayyads in 695, which likely depicts Abd al-Malik.
 (Note: The general view among historians and numismatists is that the human figure depicted in the coins minted by Abd al-Malik between 693 and 697, which have come to be known as the "standing caliph" issue, represent Abd al-Malik.)
-The historian Robert Hoyland, however, argues that this may be a near-contemporary depiction of the prophet Muhammad.
+The historian Robert Hoyland, however, argues that this may be a near-contemporary depiction of Muhammad.